 NOT GIVEN if there is no information on this

-6 The ISTP study examined public and private systems in every city of the world.
+6. The ISTP study examined public and private systems in every city in the world.

 Look at the following cities (Questions 11-13) and the list of descriptions below.